top of page

 Source: Quora

-Ultimately, RMS Olympic was retired in 1935, marking the end of an era for the grand ocean liners.
-Although overshadowed by the tragedy of Titanic, Olympic left an indelible mark on maritime history as a symbol of elegance, and durability, and a testament to the advancements in ship design and safety that followed her sister's tragic demise.
+Although often overshadowed by the tragedy of Titanic, Olympic left an indelible mark on maritime history as a symbol of elegance, durability, and a testament to the advancements in ship design and safety.

 Arvia